Security and trust

 - The product does not promise rankings or placement on answer surfaces.

-- Teams should still review artifacts before posting them to public issues, PRs, or release notes.
+- Teams should still review reports before posting them to public issues, PRs, or release notes.

 That keeps the trust story direct: use your own deployment path, your own secrets handling, and your own repository review process.